KatrinaShr/deleted_rsschool-cv/cv.md

 ### About Me

-I'm 27 years old, working as a business analyst.
-Developing in JS is something that inspires me, keeps me busy, develops me.
+I'm 27 years old.
+Developing in JS is something that inspires me, develops me.
 In other words, it's a field in which I do what I love to do.
 That's why I'm here.
 My goal is to gain knowledge in front-end development.

 My strengths are:
 * Quick learning curve